-Cleaning supplies Sanitary supplies (such as antibacterial sprays, cleaning agents, etc.) are necessary to ensure the cleanliness of the program office as well as vehicles.
+Cleaning supplies: Sanitary upplies (such as antibacterial sprays, cleaning agents, etc.) are necessary to ensure the cleanliness of the program office as well as vehicles.
 Additionally, hygienic supplies and personal protective equipment (PPE's) such as paper towels, sanitary wipes, hand sanitizers, face masks and gloves that are used during inspections will be purchased as well due to the unsanitary conditions from inspecting vehicles.
-These items are necessary in order for MCSAP LE personnel to maintain cleanliness after inspections.
+These items are necessary in order for MCSAP enforcement personnel to maintain cleanliness after inspections.

-Ice & Water: Since the CNMI is very hot and humid the MCSAP enforcement personnel will need to stay hydrated while performing strike force and/or public outreach activities for the MCSAP program.
-Having an adequate supply of ice and bottled water readily available while out on the field will help keep them properly hydrated and reducing the risk of fainting, heat stroke, etc. Ice and bottled waters are to be purchased and be place in cooler to keep it cool.
+Ice & Water: Since the CNMI is very hot and humi, the MCSAP personnel will need to stay hydrated while performing strike force and/or public outreach activities for the MCSAP program.
+Having an adequate supply of ice and water readily available while out on the field will help keep them properly hydrated and reducing the risk of fainting, heat stroke, etc. Ice and water bottles will be kept in coolers to water cool.